Security best practices

 If you are worried about bots and automation driving up your usage, you can also implement a human validator (or Turing test) such as a CAPTCHA to differentiate humans from bots.
 Google's reCAPTCHA is a familiar implementation of this kind of validator that will not cause significant impact to your user experience, but does require that the application incorporate a CAPTCHA extension.

-If your application's users are authenticated externally but remain unknown to the ArcGIS Platform, you can restrict access to your server-side component by authenticating each user session.
+If your application's users are authenticated externally but remain unknown to ArcGIS, you can restrict access to your server-side component by authenticating each user session.
 This assumes that your app users are not malicious, but contains some risk.

 Perform code reviews and validate adherence to your organization's security policy.
 Use a third-party testing service to verify your secure implementation.